BaseMax/ChatTypeScriptSocketIO/README.md

 This will launch the server and bind it to a specified port (default is 8080).
 The server will be ready to accept WebSocket connections from clients.

 The client will attempt to connect to the WebSocket server running on the specified host and port.
-You can adjust the server host and port in the `src/client.ts` file.
+You can adjust the server host and port in the postman events .

 # Join to socket.io